AllKind/iptables-bash_completion/README.md

 The environment variable **_IPT_OPTS_ON_START** controls what options are shown at the beginning.
-Setting it to 'actions' (the default) will list only actions (-A,-I, etc.) and -t, -m, -j, -h, -v (respectively the long forms if requested).
+Setting it to 'actions' (the default) will list only actions (-A,-I, etc.) and -t, -m, -g, -j, -h, -v, -w (respectively the long forms if requested).
 Any other value will show all options at start.

 Generally typing -[TAB]  starts option completion.